-Graded Item Percent
+Graded Item Percent of Grade

 Exams 60% (20% each)

-Discussions 6% (2% each)

 Quizzes 22% (2% each)

-Assignment 10%

-Introduction Discussion 1%
+Discussion Posts 15% (3% each)

 Syllabus Quiz 1%

+Introduction Discussion 2%

-TOTAL 100%
+Total 100%

 Exams: There will be three exams in this course.
-Each exam will be worth 20% of your total grade.
+Each exam will be worth 15% of your total grade.
 Each exam will be composed primarily of multiple-choice questions, but there will likely be true/false questions and fill-in-the-blank questions.
 You will be informed if short answer or essay questions are used in the exam.
 If I use short answer or essay questions then that portion of the exam will compose no more than 50 percent of the exam's grade.

 Quizzes: You will complete 11 quizzes throughout the semester.
-Each quiz will cover the content found within the folder where the quiz is located.
+Each quiz will cover the content found within the folder where the quiz is located and some information from previous weeks.
 Make sure that you read and/or watch all materials provided in the folder before beginning your quiz.
 Each quiz will be worth 2 percentage points each.
 Each quiz will be composed of 5 to 20 questions.
 The questions in the quiz will be multiple-choice, fill-in-the-blank, and, or, True/False questions.

-Discussion Posts: You will complete 4 discussion post assignments throughout this semester.
+Discussion Posts: You will complete 3 discussion post assignments throughout this semester.
 Each discussion post assignment will cover a topic addressed within the weekly folder where the discussion post is located.
 To complete the discussion post assignment you will need to post a discussion addressing the question I post to you and the class.
 You will need to respond to that question in roughly 300 to 400 words (a word count function exists on the bottom left corner of Microsoft Word).
 However, you should write more than 400 words if you need to.
 It is always better to write more and fully answer the question than to write too little and leave important details out of your discussion.